wonderful-panda/babel-plugin-vue-tsx-functional/README.md

 })
 ```

+NOTE: ---module es6 is recomended, but other settings (amd, umd, commonjs) also work.

-Intermidiate output (transpiled by this plugin)
+### Intermidiate output (transpiled by this plugin)

 ```javascript
 import { __VueFC__ } from "babel-plugin-vue-tsx-functional";